PEDAGOGY OF MEMES

 |Ideology at Work

 Ideology is a system of ideas and ideals, especially one which forms the basis of economic or political theory and policy.
-Some of the most common ideologies include democracy, socialism, and capitalism, but they can also be more specific or nuanced.
-Ideology is oftend enacted in relation to our surroundings.
+Some of the most common ideologies include democracy, socialism, and capitalism, but they can also be more hybrid or niche.
+Ideology is thus often enacted in relation to our surroundings.

+Where else do you recognise this ideology at work?
 Try to identify this ideology in your surroundings, either in your interactions, through observation, or in the culture that you consume.
-Think small.
-Make a (visual) summary.
+Make a visual summary.

-If it's an ideology from an external source, such as a publication, try to summarise it into an image that can be used as a cover for that publication.
+If it's an ideology formulated in a publication, try to summarise it into an image that can be used as a cover for that publication, such as images above.

 Does it function?
 Does it need change, directness, simplification, or a different nuance?
 Examine and adjust accordingly.